Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: A Piece of Rainbow

-Strawberries will thrive when grown in five-gallon buckets, especially if you punch holes in the side for growing pockets, and create a tower using multiple buckets.
-Your strawberries will love it!
+Strawberries grow perfectly well in five-gallon buckets—that is, if you poke holes in the side for growing pockets, then make a tower out of several buckets stacked together.
+Your strawberries will thank you for it!

 5. Potatoes